 Got that sinking-feeling when you ignored the urge to check your email?
 Did you miss a super-important message?
-Perhaps an SMS (text message) alert, e.g. to tell you that your server was overheating, might have saved the day.
+In reflection perhaps if you had received a SMS or text message alert, telling you that your server was overheating, that might have saved the day?

 But how do I find out if my server room is overheating when I'm not near my email?

 There is an easy solution that can help turn your important email messages (such as temperature alerts from your server room or communications room, to say it's over heating), into a text / SMS message, delivered straight to your Australian mobile telephone.